theundebruijn/theundebruijn.com/README.md

 If there's one takeaway you get from this; is that when uploading textures to the gpu in non-native formats (`webp`, `png`) a conversion takes place that _will_ block the main render loop and causes the browser's (or `Electron`'s) main thread to stall.

-Using `ktx` as an intermediate prevent this and ensures smooth loading of assets.
+Using `ktx` as an intermediate prevents this and ensures smooth loading of assets.
 Even on mobile platforms.

 ```
 //////////////////